VW10: 24 Nov. – 15 Dec.

 - Meet and interact with conservationists and wildlife veterinarians in the field.

 - Learn about the crucial balance of people and wildlife in conservation today.

 - Gain hands-on experience by taking part in game capture operations.

 The veterinary program offers an exciting, hands-on, in-depth and educational experience, taking students behind-the-scenes in the wildlife field in Southern Africa.
 The expeditions are in the form of a camping safari and lodging, and the duration is around 3 weeks.
 Students interact with rangers, veterinarians and researchers working in the field, giving them an insight into life, successes and problems associated with conservation in Africa today.
 Participants also meet and learn from pioneers in game capture and those actively involved in the field of wildlife veterinary science on a day-to-day basis.
 It includes a Capture and Care course where students participate in actual game capture operations.

-This program has been offered for international students since 1999 and is aimed at students in pre-vet, vet tech, veterinary science, biology, wildlife conservation as well as students interested in wildlife in general.
+This program has been offered for international students since 1999 and is aimed at students in pre-vet, vet tech, veterinary science, biology, animal science, wildlife conservation as well as students interested in wildlife veterinary in general.

 Earn 6 credits from the North West University in South Africa and receive a certificate at the end of the program.

 - Wildlife Diseases and Medicine

 - Wildlife Rehabilitation

 Students arrive and are welcomed at OR Tambo International Airport, Johannesburg, by EcoLife guides and representatives.
 You are transferred to a lodge close to the airport for the night.